vrockai/pipeline-test/docs/content.md

 ---

-## Multi-omics analysis of the gut microbiome and metabolites associated with the psychoneurological symptom cluster in children with cancer receiving chemotherapy
+## Multi-omics analysis of the gut microbiome and metabolites associated with the psychoneurological symptom cluster in children with cancer receiving chemotherapy.
+ 12.03.2024, _J Bai, R Eldridge, M Houser, M Martin, C Powell, KS Sutton, HI Noh, Y Wu, T Olson, KT Konstantinidis, DW Bruner_

+_Humans, Child, Gastrointestinal Microbiome, Metabolomics, Syndrome, Multiomics, Tryptophan, RNA, Ribosomal, 16S, Case-Control Studies, Metabolome, Neoplasms, Fatty Acids, Carnitine, Feces_
+Children with cancer receiving chemotherapy commonly report a cluster of psychoneurological symptoms (PNS), including pain, fatigue, anxiety, depression, and cognitive dysfunction.
+The role of the gut microbiome and its functional metabolites in PNS is rarely studied among children with cancer.
+This study investigated the associations between the gut microbiome-metabolome pathways and PNS in children with cancer across chemotherapy as compared to healthy children.

 [Source](https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-024-05066-1)

+10.1186/s12967-024-05066-1

 ---

-## Longitudinal analysis of the gut microbiome in adolescent patients with anorexia nervosa: microbiome-related factors associated with clinical outcome
+## Longitudinal analysis of the gut microbiome in adolescent patients with anorexia nervosa: microbiome-related factors associated with clinical outcome.
+ 06.02.2024, _NA Andreani, A Sharma, B Dahmen, HE Specht, N Mannig, V Ruan, L Keller, JF Baines, B Herpertz-Dahlmann, A Dempfle, J Seitz_

+_Humans, Adolescent, Gastrointestinal Microbiome, Anorexia Nervosa, RNA, Ribosomal, 16S, Microbiota, Weight Gain_ There is mounting evidence regarding the role of gut microbiota in anorexia nervosa (AN).
+Previous studies have reported that patients with AN show dysbiosis compared to healthy controls (HCs); however, the underlying mechanisms are unclear, and data on influencing factors and longitudinal course of microbiome changes are scarce.
+Here, we present longitudinal data of 57 adolescent inpatients diagnosed with AN at up to nine time points (including a 1-year follow-up examination) and compare these to up to six time points in 34 HCs.
+16S rRNA gene sequencing was used to investigate the microbiome composition of fecal samples, and data on food intake, weight change, hormonal recovery (leptin levels), and clinical outcomes were recorded.
+Differences in microbiome composition compared to HCs were greatest during acute starvation and in the low-weight group, while diminishing with weight gain and especially weight recovery at the 1-year follow-up.
+Illness duration and prior weight loss were strongly associated with microbiome composition at hospital admission, whereas microbial changes during treatment were associated with kilocalories consumed, weight gain, and hormonal recovery.
+The microbiome at admission was prognostic for hospital readmission, and a higher abundance of Sutterella was associated with a higher body weight at the 1-year follow-up.
+Identifying these clinically important factors further underlines the potential relevance of gut microbial changes and may help elucidate the underlying pathophysiology of gut-brain interactions in AN.
+The characterization of prognostically relevant taxa could be useful to stratify patients at admission and to potentially identify candidate taxa for future supplementation studies aimed at improving AN treatment.

 [Source](https://www.tandfonline.com/doi/full/10.1080/19490976.2024.2304158)

+10.1080/19490976.2024.2304158

 ---